Kelechiede/AdventureWorks2019_Sales_Dashboard/README.md

                                                        OVERVIEW
 This Power BI dashboard provides a comprehensive analysis of reseller sales performance, offering insights into sales revenue, quantity, trends over time, regional distribution, and detailed breakdowns.
 Designed to facilitate easy navigation and in-depth understanding, this dashboard serves as a valuable tool for analyzing market dynamics and sales strategy effectiveness.
+The following software tools and data source were used: Microsoft SQL Server, Microsoft Power BI Desktop and AdventureWorksDB2019 file.

                                                        DASHBOARD PAGES